Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 - Monitors behind firewall DMZ.

-- Allows you to run scripts remotely on monitored hosts.
+- Run scripts remotely on monitored hosts.

 - Collects data even when there are network issues.